US meeting is 'premature', say Russians

-France said Russian President Vladimir Putin and US President Joe Biden had agreed to participate in a proposed summit meeting to prevent a Russian invasion of Ukraine, but the Kremlin, the seat of the Russian government, said it was “premature”. talk about a meeting between the two heads of state.
+France said Russian President Vladimir Putin and US President Joe Biden had agreed to attend a proposed summit to prevent a Russian invasion of Ukraine, but the Kremlin, the seat of the Russian government, said it was “premature ” talk about a meeting between the two heads of state.
 The Paris initiative is a new diplomatic effort to contain the crisis.

 The White House confirmed Biden’s willingness to attend a meeting with Putin.